mikkelkrogsholm/pollsDK/README.md

 You download the package by running:

-`devtools::install_github(56north/pollsDK) #Install devtools first if needed`
+`devtools::install_github("56north/pollsDK") #Install devtools first if needed`

 After install you are ready to go.
-The package so far has three function:
+The package so far has three functions:

 `gahner()` pulls polling data from Erik Gahners Github repository.